The DCO Differentiator – How to Drive ROI with Retargeting Creatives

 What metrics should marketers consider?

-The great thing about programmatic campaigns is that you can track an ad’s performance from impression to the completion of the desired in-app event.
+The great thing about programmatic campaigns is that you can measure an ad’s performance from impression to the completion of the desired in-app event.

 - Impressions – Impression level data can help you identify how statistically significant is the test scope/size for which you are calculating the CTR.
 It’s good to have this information so you understand the significance of % metrics.